Definitions of whiteness in the United States: Armenian Americans

-Jewish Americans
+Muslim Americans

-In the 19th and early 20th centuries, Jews of European descent were legally classified as white, but were frequently described as "Mongoloid" and "Asiatic" by advocates of scientific racism.
-During the 19th century, the United States Bureau of Immigration had classified European Jews as "Slavonic...a subgroup of the elite Aryan stock", but the Dillingham Commission contended that linguistic, physical, and other criteria classified Jews as Semites, thus "lower down on the Caucasian ladder".
-A 1909 Census Bureau ruling related to the case of George Shishim to classify Syrians as "Mongolians", thus non-white and ineligible for citizenship, caused American Jewish leaders to fear that Jews would soon be denaturalized as well.

-The racial status of Jews has continued to engender debate, with some commentators arguing that ethnic Jews are collectively non-white.
+According to a survey conducted by ISPU, most Muslims that voted for Trump identified as White (which until recently was what Arabs fell under in the United States census) and exhibited anti-Muslim sentiment as readily as non-Muslim Trump supporters.

 Native Americans

+In the late 19th and 20th centuries, some European Americans promoted the idea that Native Americans were peoples without a future, who should be assimilated into mainstream American culture.
+Tribal citizenship was frequently defined according to blood quantum standards (proven through a Certificate of Degree of Indian Blood), so that non-citizens of mostly white ancestry and more distant Native ancestry were denied any legal status within the tribe of their ancestors.
+This led to the classification of increasing numbers of people of distant Indigenous ancestry as white.
+In recent years, more Americans increasingly self-identify among mixed-race people as being Native American; however, this has no legal standing.
 In Oklahoma, state laws identified Native Americans as legally white during the Jim Crow era.

-In the late 19th and 20th centuries, many saw Native Americans as people without a future, who should be assimilated into a larger American culture.
-Tribal membership was frequently defined according to so-called blood quantum standards (proven through a Certificate of Degree of Indian Blood), so that people of mostly white ancestry and more distant Native ancestry were denied any formal ties with their ancestral tribe.
-This led to the classification of increasing numbers of people of distant indigenous ancestry as white.
-This trend has been reversed in census figures of recent decades, which show increasing self-identification among mixed-race people as ethnically or culturally Native American.
-The 2000 census includes "tribal affiliation or community attachment" as part of the definitions of American Indian and Alaska Native.
+The 2000 US census includes "tribal affiliation or community attachment" as part of the definitions of American Indian and Alaska Native.